Passaic County NJ Child Support Lawyers

 Under New Jersey law, both parents are required to share in the financial responsibilities associated with raising their child.
 Regardless of the parents’ relationship status, they are both responsible for the expenses necessary to feed, house, and provide for the other needs of the child that they share.
 In order to ensure that every child receives the financial support they deserve from both parents, New Jersey provides Child Support Guidelines, a set of complex formulas used to determine the appropriate amount of child support in each case.
 Although the Child Support Guidelines are relatively concrete, parents often disagree significantly about how much they should pay or receive every month.
 Additionally, these guidelines must be applied appropriately, with consideration given to all relevant factors, in order to arrive at an accurate child support determination.
 Due to the intricacies of child support calculations and the life-altering implications that result from these determinations, it is essential to consult with a knowledgeable attorney who can ensure that you are not paying too much or receiving too little child support.

-At Del Sardo & Montanari, our highly experienced family law attorneys are well-versed in the many facets of New Jersey law regarding child support.
+At The Montanari Law Group, our highly experienced family law attorneys are well-versed in the many facets of New Jersey law regarding child support.
 With extensive knowledge of New Jersey’s Child Support Guidelines, we investigate your case to identify potential issues and suggest innovative solutions that are tailored to best suit your unique situation.
-Senior Partner Darren J. Del Sardo, a New Jersey Supreme Court Certified Civil Trial Attorney, leads our family law practice with the commitment to excellence that has defined his career.
-For instance, Mr. Del Sardo has been named among the Top 40 Attorneys under 40 and among the Top 100 Trial Attorneys in the Nation by the National Trial Lawyers Association.
-Every day, he and the members of our family law team put their knowledge and experience to work for families in Wayne, Clifton, Totowa, and throughout Passaic and Essex counties.
-To discuss your case with one of our skilled New Jersey child support attorneys, contact us today at 973-233-4396 or toll free at 888-877-7985 for a free consultation.
+Every day the members of our family law team put their knowledge and experience to work for families in Wayne, Clifton, Totowa, and throughout Passaic and Essex counties.
+To discuss your case with one of our skilled New Jersey child support attorneys, contact us today at 973-233-4396 or toll-free at 888-877-7985 for a free consultation.

 New Jersey child support determinations are reached using the Income Shares Model, which incorporates the combined income of both parents.
 The Income Shares model is based on the premise that a child should receive the same proportion of parental income that he or she would have received if the family unit remained intact.
 New Jersey Court Rule 5:6A and Appendix IX explains the following: